 Yotpo is a free tool that could help you to increase sales through social proof, by generating customer reviews for products and services as well as website and photos.
 It lets you request for reviews by automatically sending out forms in emails and to moderate each received review in addition to showcasing these reviews in widgets and store tabs.
 It also features review analytics that tells you how your shop is doing in regard to customer reviews.

 The paid version lets you display review stars in paid organic Google results using rich snippets or to let customers share these reviews on Facebook and Twitter.
 This can see you generate more traffic and sales.

 #5 MailChimp for Shopify

-Email contributes to as much as 24 percent of digital marketing revenue in online shopping even as 17 percent of digital spend happen in email.
+Email contributes to as much as 24% of digital marketing revenue in online shopping even as 17% of digital spend happens in email.
 Please make MailChimp or any other email marketing apps your shop companion from the start.

-MailChimp is an interesting app for those who want to personalize and automate email marketing as their business grows.
-It allows you to send welcome emails, check email analytics to review email click rates and engagement, retarget site visitors by sending reminders about the things they saw on your site, and do much more.
+MailChimp is an interesting app for those who want to personalise and automate email marketing as their business grows.
+It allows you to send welcome emails, check email analytics to review email click rates and engagement, retarget site visitors by sending reminders about the things they saw on your site, and so much more.

 You can also do automatic product promotions by sending news about current products to customers.

-As can be seen from my list above, it is possible to increase sales from day one of launching shop at Shopify, through the power of social and social media marketing, social proof, product reviewing, email marketing, SEO optimization, personalization and many other strategies.
-All of these tools above will work by directing relevant traffic to your site for latter conversion while increasing customer loyalty for long term outcomes, and are recommended for both direct and indirect selling.
+As can be seen from my list above, it is possible to increase sales from day one of launching shop at Shopify, through the power of social and social media marketing, social proof, product reviewing, email marketing, SEO optimisation, personalisation and many other strategies.
+All of these tools above will work by directing relevant traffic to your site for later conversion while increasing customer loyalty for long term outcomes, and are recommended for both direct and indirect selling.